-Darin has been on AUBAGIO for years.
+Darin has been on AUBAGIO for over 6 years.
 Keep reading to learn more about him—and his journey.

 Ready to ask for AUBAGIO?
 Get help from our discussion guide.

 My name is Darin and I live in North Dakota.
 I use AUBAGIO for my relapsing remitting MS.

 I have a family with four children—two boys and two girls—and a lovely wife.
 I work in the financial field.

 I love to garden…and I enjoy being outside…and just being with nature.
 I'd much rather would be outdoors.
 I kill plants that are inside…by…I don't water them.